-Bills passed to allow digital signing of legal documents, oath-taking over video link
+Bills passed to allow digital signing of legal documents, oath-taking via video link

-SINGAPORE - Those signing legal documents and taking official oaths will soon have the option to complete these tasks electronically with the unanimous passing of two Bills in Parliament on Wednesday.
+SINGAPORE - Those signing legal documents and taking official oaths will soon have the option to complete these tasks electronically, with the unanimous passing of two Bills in Parliament on Wednesday.

 The Bills update the Constitution of the Republic of Singapore, the Oaths and Declarations Act and the Notaries Public Act to provide a digital alternative when signing documents and taking oaths, which are often required for legal purposes in real estate, financial transactions and immigration applications.

 For instance, witnesses in court will now be able to take an oath virtually before giving evidence.
-A judge, or any individual appointed to an office, will be able to swear-in via electronic means.
+A judge, or any individual appointed to an office, can be sworn in via electronic means.

 Business owners will also be able to declare that a company is solvent and transfer a bill of sale digitally, without signing in wet ink.

-The two Bills - the Constitution of the Republic of Singapore Bill and the Oaths, Declarations and Notarisations (Remote Methods) Bill - seeks to facilitate electronic transactions, which have become more reliable, said Senior Parliamentary Secretary for the Ministry of Law and Ministry of Health Rahayu Mahzam on Wednesday.
+The two Bills – the Constitution of the Republic of Singapore Bill and the Oaths, Declarations and Notarisations (Remote Methods) Bill – seek to facilitate electronic transactions, which have become more reliable, said Senior Parliamentary Secretary for Law and Health Rahayu Mahzam on Wednesday.

-“Technology has improved drastically, over the years.
-It is now possible with the touch of a button to see and hear, through video conferencing software, a person who is on the other end of Singapore – something unthinkable when these requirements were first formulated centuries ago,” she said.
+“Technology has improved drastically over the years.
+It is now possible with the touch of a button to see and hear, through videoconferencing software, a person who is at the other end of Singapore – something unthinkable when these requirements were first formulated centuries ago,” she said.

 “Where possible, it is important that the law does not hinder but instead supports innovation and digitalisation of business processes, also ensuring that necessary safeguards are maintained or strengthened.”